- Taxes in Japan

 If the property is owned under your own name, the tax will be assessed as personal income tax in Japan.
 If the property was purchased by a corporation, the tax will be assessed as corporate tax in Japan.

-When you buy property in Hokkaido there is a real estate acquisition tax (不動産所得税) of 3 – 4% of the purchase price.
+When you buy property in Hokkaido there is a real estate acquisition tax (不動産取得税) of 3 – 4% of the property tax assessment (roughly 70% of the purchase price).
 A local government entity will send a bill for the tax approximately four to six months after the sale is completed.

 If you own real estate in Japan (condominium, house, land, etc.), you are required to pay property tax.
 As the owner, you pay this regardless of where you live (in Japan or otherwise).
 On the other hand, property tax in Japan can be deducted as an expense (in some cases), and may lower your total taxes for the year when claimed in a annual tax filing.